Summer and Europe! Nothing goes better together than perhaps pizza and cheese…?

-The undiscovered nature along with the breathtaking beauty of Herceg Novi, Montenegro is what makes it one of the best summer vacation spots in Europe.
+The undiscovered nature along with the breathtaking beauty of Herceg Novi, Montenegro is what makes it one of the places to visit in Europe in summer.

 Herceg Novi is a small coastal town located along the coast of the Bay of Kotor.
 It can be reached by flying to Dubrovnik, Croatia, or to Tivat or Podgorica in Montenegro and driving to Herceg Novi from there.